 Heiko Maas: Stop the execution of Amir, Said and Mohammad!

 During the November protests in 2019, thousands of Iranians protested against the oppressive regime in the country.
 Now three young men are to be executed.
-Amnesty International has already launched a public appeal (German version), which can also be supported!
+Amnesty International has already launched a new petition), which can also be supported!

 The November 2019 protests were caused by the increase of the gasoline price, the desolate economic situation and the massive oppression of the Iranian people by the corrupt Iranian government that has been going on for 40 years.
 Thousands of demonstrators were arrested, dozens injured and hundreds shot during the demonstration.
 Among the dead were children and young people.

 It has recently become known that among the group of detainees of the November protests in 2019, an Islamic Revolutionary Court in Iran has decided to execute three young men, Amir Hossein, Said and Mohammad.
 All three belong to the organisers of the November movement.
 Beforehand, these young men were forced, under severe torture, to confess their guilt of alleged criminal acts :

 - Amir Hossein Moradi, 25, lived in Germany for three years before returning to Iran to live with his mother and sister.
 He graduated from high school in computer science and worked as a seller of mobile phones, computers and software in Tehran.